GRADUATE STUDENT HANDBOOK

 Make sure that your department head and all members of your advisory committee sign the "Report of the Ph.D.
-Advisory Committee" and include it with your dissertation when you turn it in to the Graduate Office.
+Advisory Committee" and include it with your dissertation when you turn it in to the Center for Graduate Studies.

 All entering Chemistry graduate students must take a set of placement exams.
 These examinations are in the four areas of chemistry considered fundamental for undergraduates: organic, inorganic, physical and analytical.
 The results of these examinations will be used to plan a student's further studies.
 If a student's score in any of these areas is below the acceptable minimum, the student must either take the appropriate undergraduate course and receive at least a B. These examinations will be administered at the beginning of the first semester a student is registered, usually 2-3 days before the beginning of classes.

 M.S. in Computer Science and M.S. in Computer Science with Information Technology option: Both require either passing competency tests or taking courses with a grade of B or above in the course competence areas for the degree.
 Further details on the specific course competence requirements can found in the program's catalog.